VivekGoswami017/PYTHON_TASK_TOPS/README.md

 **Task 2:
-Create a new Jupyter Notebook file named insta_intro.ipynb and write a cell that prints your name and your favorite app
+Create a new Jupyter Notebook file named insta_intro.ipynb and write a cell that prints your name and your favorite app(like instagram or zomato) using the print() function.

 print("My Name is Vivek Goswami") print("My Favorite App is Instagram")

-**Task 3
-Print the message:
-print("Welcome to Data Science with Python!")
+**Task 3: In jupyter notebook, add a new cell and write python code Print the message: print("Welcome to Data Science with Python!")